 Yes and no.

-By creating a one page website, you have to condense your information and make it organized and clear.
+If you decide to create a one-page website, you have to condense your information and make it organized and clear.

-In the same way, one can think that one page websites are easier to update.
-This is not so obvious: indeed, every time you have to add some information to your one page website, it can be difficult, because it might break the overall consistency.
+In the same way, one can think that one-page websites are easier to update.
+This is not so obvious: every time you have to add some information to your one-page website, it can be difficult because it might break the overall consistency.

-Thus a one page website is ideal to create a narrative pattern (storytelling), with a lot of visuals.
+Thus, a one-page website is ideal to create a narrative pattern (storytelling) with a lot of visual elements.

 This kind of design is fun and entertaining for your visitors.
 Who doesn’t like being told a story?

-To do so, place your CTAs strategically, and (this is our secret tip) guide your visitors with cues (icons, shapes, images…), used as references.
+To do so, place your call-to-action buttons strategically, and (this is our secret tip) guide your visitors with graphic elements (icons, shapes, images…), used as references.

-When we know that more than 90 % of the internet users use their smartphones to browse the internet, maybe we should keep that in mind.
+When we know that more than 70 % of internet users use their smartphones to browse the internet, maybe we should keep that in mind.

-Using the scroll wheel of the mouse is easy, we use it without even thinking...
-Whereas a very large website can seem a bit labyrinthine, and it may confuse or discourage your visitors.
+Using the scroll wheel of the mouse is easy, we use it without even thinking… Whereas, a large website can seem labyrinthine, and it may confuse or discourage your visitors.

-Which can possibly increase your website bounce rate, and affect your Google ranking.
-And nobody wants this… Especially not you!
+This can possibly increase your website bounce rate, and affect your Google ranking, and nobody wants this… Especially not you.